 - If a malfunction occurs in workstation mode while the transfer device of the HistoCore SPECTRA ST transfers a rack to the HistoCore SPECTRA CV using the transfer station, the user must check where the rack is located. - 1.
 Open the hood of the HistoCore SPECTRA ST. - 2.
-Check whether the rack is still visible from the transfer station ( $\rightarrow$ Fig. 123-1).
+Check whether the rack is still visible from the transfer station (\rightarrow Fig. 124-1).

-3. If this is the case, push the sledge ( $\rightarrow$ Fig. 124-1) for the transfer station back into the HistoCore SPECTRA ST manually ( $\rightarrow$ Fig. 124-2) and remove the rack ( $\rightarrow$ Fig. 124-3) from the holder ( $\rightarrow$ Fig. 124-4).
+3. If this is the case, push the sledge (\rightarrow Fig. 125-1) of the transfer station back into the HistoCore SPECTRA ST manually (\rightarrow Fig. 125-2) and remove the rack (\rightarrow Fig. 125-3) from the holder (\rightarrow Fig. 125-4).